Characters: It's Always Sunny in Philadelphia

 - Alliterative Name: Calls himself "Vic Vinegar" whenever he needs a pseudonym.
 Also, he's referred to as Ronald Reynolds in "The Gang Goes on Family Fight".

-- Ambiguously Gay: In earlier seasons, Mac regularly sleeps with women, but it's hinted that he's into men as well (he gushes over the male physique, particularly that of Chase Utley, enjoys a homoerotic friendship with Dennis, and twice dates a pre-op MTF transsexual).
+- Ambiguously Gay: In earlier seasons, Mac regularly sleeps with women, but it's hinted that he's into men as well (he gushes over the male physique, particularly that of Chase Utley, enjoys a homoerotic friendship with Dennis, and while dating a pre-op MTF transsexual (twice!) says that her penis makes him feel weird things).

 - Later seasons throw the ambiguity out of the window, with Mac losing whatever attraction he felt toward the opposite sex: he gets aroused only by dudes, actively seeks situations where he can feel up beefcakes, fantasizes about a Heaven filled with sexy shirtless guy angels, and tries to kiss Dennis on two separate occasions.
 The creators have confirmed that Mac is, indeed, queer, and from season 8 onwards he is firmly in Armoured Closet Gay territory (see below).